garfix/nli-go/doc/manual/knowledge-engineer/functions.md

 The function does not bind new variables.
 It just removes existing bindings if the comparison fails.

+## greater_than_equals

+Compares two integers.
+Succeeds if N1 >= N2.

+    greater_than_equals(N1, N2)

+* `N1`: a string, representing an integer
+* `N2`: a string, representing an integer

+The function does not bind new variables.
+It just removes existing bindings if the comparison fails.

+## less_than_equals

+Compares two integers.
+Succeeds if N1 <= N2.

+    less_than_equals(N1, N2)

+* `N1`: a string, representing an integer
+* `N2`: a string, representing an integer

+The function does not bind new variables.
+It just removes existing bindings if the comparison fails.

 ## equals

 This function compares two terms.
 Next to its obvious comparison function, it is also powerful as a destructuring function.